Unlabeled sample compression schemes and corner peelings for ample and maximum classes: Ample and Maximum Classes

-\begin{corollary} Two maximal cubes of an ample class $C$ have different supports. \end{corollary} Indeed, if $B$ and $B'$ are two cubes with the same support, by Theorem \ref{thm:ample2}(2) $B$ and $B'$ can be connected in $C$ by a gallery, thus they cannot be maximal.
+\begin{proof} Indeed, if $B$ and $B'$ are two $d$-cubes with the same support, by Theorem~\ref{thm:ample2}(2) $B$ and $B'$ can be connected in $C$ by a gallery, and thus $B$ is contained in a $d+1$-cube.
+Therefore, $B$ and $B'$ cannot be maximal. \end{proof}